entropicalabs/el-loom/docs/source/docu_files/eka_qec/circuit.rst

 Channels
 ^^^^^^^^
 The data registers, called channels in Loom, are represented by the :class:`~loom.eka.circuit.Channel` class.
 A channel can hold either classical or quantum data.
-A :class:`~loom.eka.circuit.Channel` is uniquely identified by its `id`, it can also have a `label` and as a `type`
+A :class:`~loom.eka.circuit.Channel` is uniquely identified by its `id`, it can also have a `label` and a `type`
 (either classical or quantum).
 The :class:`~loom.eka.circuit.ChannelType` of a channel is assumed to be constant throughout the lifetime of the channel.
 The example below shows how to create channels in Loom:

 .. literalinclude:: ../../python/circuit/channel_creation.py